kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 ## Conclusion

 The OpenAPI spec is already very helpful to describe your api's.
 I showed you how I utilize this spec to generate code in our Angular application and generate a simulator that we can use for development purposes.
 What I did not describe is how I use this same simulator to act as an api for my integration tests that I run with [Cypress](https://www.cypress.io/).
-Another great use-case for your OpenAPI spec!
+Another great use case for your OpenAPI spec!

 So, what else could you do with it?
 Let me know!